Australian Classification Board: Adult (18+) ratings for video games

-Many games were banned before 2011 on the basis that the R18+ rating did not apply to video games at the time.
+Many games were banned before 2011 on the basis that the R 18+ rating did not apply to video games at the time.
 This was the subject of complaint in the gaming community, who argued that there is no reason why adults should be prevented from seeing content in games that they could see in a film.
-One of the main opponents to the introduction of an R18+ rating for video games was the former South Australian attorney-general, Michael Atkinson, who vetoed every attempt to include one.
+One of the main opponents to the introduction of an R 18+ rating for video games was the former South Australian Attorney-General, Michael Atkinson, who vetoed every attempt to include one.

-On 11 August 2010, at a public forum, opposition leader Tony Abbott was asked a question about his views on the absence of an R18+ rating for video games and whether he had any policies relating to the subject, saying, "if what happens with video games is not roughly analogous to what happens in other areas, that seems silly ...
+On 11 August 2010, at a public forum, opposition leader Tony Abbott was asked a question about his views on the absence of an R 18+ rating for video games and whether he had any policies relating to the subject, saying, "if what happens with video games is not roughly analogous to what happens in other areas, that seems silly ...
 Instinctively I'm with you, and it's something I'd be happy to look at, if we are in Government."
-In December 2010, Attorney General Robert McClelland appeared to be moving on this issue following the release of telephone poll results conducted by the Minister for Home Affairs Brendan O'Connor, showing roughly 80% in support of an R18+ classification.
+In December 2010, Attorney General Robert McClelland appeared to be moving on this issue following the release of telephone poll results conducted by the Minister for Home Affairs Brendan O'Connor, showing roughly 80% in support of an R 18+ classification.

-On 22 July 2011, at a meeting of state and territories' attorneys general, an agreement was reached for the introduction of an R18+ classification.
+On 22 July 2011, at a meeting of state and territories' attorneys general, an agreement was reached for the introduction of an R 18+ classification.
 It was planned to introduce the rating towards the end of 2011.

-On 22 July 2011, a meeting of attorneys-general produced an in-principle agreement to introduce the R18+ classification for video games; however, NSW Attorney-General Greg Smith abstained from the vote.
-The Home Affairs Minister, Brendan O'Connor, said the federal government would over-ride NSW and implement the R18+ rating regardless of its decision and would be officially available before the end of 2011.
-On 10 August the NSW Attorney General agreed on the R18+; thus, the rating would be accepted and available to all states before the end of 2011.
+On 22 July 2011, a meeting of attorneys-general produced an in-principle agreement to introduce the R 18+ classification for video games; however, NSW Attorney-General Greg Smith abstained from the vote.
+The Home Affairs Minister, Brendan O'Connor, said the federal government would over-ride NSW and implement the R 18+ rating regardless of its decision and would be officially available before the end of 2011.
+On 10 August the NSW Attorney General agreed on the R 18+; thus, the rating would be accepted and available to all states before the end of 2011.

-As of 1 January 2013, the R18+ rating has been officially implemented for video games although it is apparently not being used to full effect as many games are still being refused classification.
+As of 1 January 2013, the R 18+ rating has been officially implemented for video games although it is apparently not being used to full effect as many games are still being refused classification.

-The first game to be released with an R18+ rating was Ninja Gaiden Sigma 2 Plus.
+The first game to be released with an R 18+ rating was Ninja Gaiden Sigma 2 Plus.
 The game Saints Row IV became the first game to be refused classification under the new standard on 25 June 2013.
 State of Decay became the second game to be refused classification less than 24 hours after the first (Saints Row IV) was banned.
 Both were refused classification on the grounds of "illicit or proscribed drug use related to incentives and rewards".

+Video games classified from 22 September 2024 containing "simulated gambling" will now be classified, at minimum, as R 18+.